bradleeriley/public_scripts/README.md

 These are scripts I've made.
 This is a work in progress and only displays the scripts I am able to publically disclose.

+Discord - This folder contains Discord bots I've created using the Python 3 library Discord.py

 Freshdesk - These are scripts made utilizing the API provided by Freshdesk ticketing software. https://freshdesk.com/